Neka Kayda (NEKA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Neka Kayda Historical Price

-According to the latest data gathered on Neka Kayda live price page, the current price of Neka Kayda is 0USD.
-The circulating supply of Neka Kayda(NEKA) is 1.00B NEKA , giving it a market capitalization of $12.97K.
+According to the latest data gathered on Neka Kayda live price page, the current price of Neka Kayda is 0.0000129USD.
+The circulating supply of Neka Kayda(NEKA) is 1.00B NEKA , giving it a market capitalization of $12.90K.

 The Neka Kayda Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of NEKA based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.